alimogh/SmoothClicker/app/dev/misc/wiki.md

 * device may display notifications when the process is on going, on clicks and when the countdown is running
 * the configuration can be reset to defaults values
 * a shake to clean feature can reset the configuration
-* supported languages: english, french, klingon, spanish, portuguese, german, russian, korean
+* supported languages: english, french, klingon, spanish, portuguese, german, russian, korean, romanian, polish and finnish

 ***